slowjams/Pro-ASP.NET-Core-Identity/zzzz4-Intro to IdentityServer.md

 */
 ```

-9. check `e2` flag you will see inside `/Account/Logout` page, it calls `await HttpContext.SignOutAsync()` which clear out user-idp cookie, i.e clear user session
+check `e2` flag you will see inside `/Account/Logout` page, it calls `await HttpContext.SignOutAsync()` which clear out user-to-idp cookie, i.e clear user session

+so `EndSessionEndpoint` itself doesn't clear ser-idp cookie, it only does some validations, what makes it clear user-to-idp cookie is the redirection it generates which redirects user to the `/Account/Logout` page and in there user-to-idp cookie is cleared.

-10. Send requests to API with access token.
+9. Send requests to API with access token.
 It is important to note that Api's `HttpContext.User`'s `ClaimsPrincipal` is constructed by `JwtBearerHandler` based on the access token (check j0.4 flag).

 Important to know the Claims difference between the ClientApi and Api